atomicframeworks/dotfiles/README.md

 ````
 ## Updating
 There are multiple ways to update:
-* Set the autoupdate variable in .-.config to true.
-This will run a git pull each load on the .- directory.
+* Set the autoupdate variable to true by editing `.-/.config` file.
+This setting will run a git pull each load on the .- directory.
-* Run the `.-.update` command.
-This will run a git pull on the .- directory.
+* Execute the `.-.update` command.
+This will execute a `git pull` on the .- directory.
 * Manually update using git.